-IS HEALING FOR YOU TODAY?
+IS HEALING FOR TODAY?

-The first attitude is erroneous by definition of a miracle.
+The first attitude is wrong by definition of a miracle.
 Daniel Webster (who wrote Webster's Dictionary) says that a miracle is an act or happening in the material or physical sphere that apparently departs from the laws of nature and goes beyond what is known concerning these laws.

 Miracles happen whenever God comes upon the scene.
 When God comes into immediate contact with men a miracle is performed.
 Every answer to prayer (regardless of how small) and every "new birth" is a miracle.
 An act of healing whereby God comes into immediate contact with man's physical body is no more a miracle than the "new birth" in which God imparts his own nature into man's dead spirit.
-Pouring his life into a dead spirit is God's greatest miracle.
+Pouring His life into a dead spirit is God's greatest miracle.